savonet/book/audio.md

 ### Amplification {#sec:amplification}

 The first basic sound effect is _amplification_, i.e. raising or lowering the volume of a source.
-This is basically achieved with the `amplify` operator which takes a float coefficient and a source, and amplifies the sources by the coefficient.
+This is basically achieved with the `amplify`\indexop{amplify} operator which takes a float coefficient and a source, and amplifies the sources by the coefficient.
 For instance, we can halve the loudness of a source `s` by